Are you an expectant or new parent in Tucson? Congratulations! You've come to the right place.

 If you are facing an unexpected pregnancy, we recommend that you set up an appointment at Hands of Hope.
 The pregnancy medical center offers free pregnancy testing, ultrasounds, nurse consultations, and recovery services for pregnancy loss (miscarriage, abortion, ectopic, early infant loss).
 Hands of Hope serves all ages.
 All services are completely confidential.

-The only places to register locally in Tucson are Target, Walmart, or buybuy Baby.
-Babies R Us closed down in 2018 and Kids Center is closing in June 2019.
+The only places to register locally in Tucson are Target, Walmart, or Bed Bath & Beyond.
+Babies R Us closed down in 2018, Kids Center is closing in 2019, and buybuy Baby closed in 2023.
 Read more about Baby Registries in Tucson.

 Next, you will need to decide where you will deliver your baby in Tucson.